jdhubb99/liftify/README.md

 # Liftify

-A simple fitness tracking app focused on attaining progressive overload, tracking PRs, and maintaining intensity while weight lifting.
+A simple fitness tracking app using the MERN stack focused on attaining progressive overload, tracking PRs, and maintaining intensity while weight lifting.